DLo930/NASA-Image-Explorer/README.md

 ## NASA Image Explorer
-A web app that searches NASA's collection of images
+A full-stack (MERN) web app that searches NASA's collection of images